Definition of the Diversity Platform

 - Develop responsible citizens by examining the ways power and privilege affect human lives and providing pathways to meaningful and positive change.

-Dr. Andrea Guzman Oliver joined Florida Atlantic University in 2014.
-In this role, Dr. Oliver serves as a student advocate and helps lead efforts to provide a campus climate that supports diversity and inclusion, student success, personal development, and integrated student learning experiences.
+Dr. Andrea Guzman joined Florida Atlantic University (FAU) as Associate Vice President for Student Outreach and Diversity in 2014.
+In this role, she helps lead efforts to provide a campus climate that supports diversity and inclusion, student success, personal development, and integrated student learning experiences.

 Addiel Gomez is the Director of Student Media at Florida Atlantic University.
 In this role, he provides leadership and oversight for the three learning labs within the Office, including OWL TV, OWL Radio and the University Press.

 Interim Chair, Department of Ocean and Mechanical Engineering

 Javad Hashemi, Ph.D. is the associate dean for research after serving as the chair of the Department of Ocean and Mechanical Engineering in the College of Engineering and Computer Science at Florida Atlantic University.

 Dr. Sang Hong

 Dr. Hong current research interests include conducting studies investigating color representation at lateral geniculate nucleus (LGN), color representation during binocular rivalry, color-motion interaction.

 Dawn Howard joined FAU and the Division of Student Affairs in April 2007.
 Formerly the associate director of the Career Center and the director of Marketing and Communications for the Division of Student Affairs.